gyansatapathy/algo-ds-blah-blah/kadane-algo/README.md

 # Kadane's Algorithm

-## The maximum sub array at an index i of an array is either the item at index i or the sum of the items of an array [0, i-1] and item at index i
+## The maximum sub array at an index i of an array is either the item at index i or the sum of the items of sub-array till the index i-1 and item at index i

 // numbers = [-1,2,0,5,6]